k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 ---
-title: "Scale your Cassandra Cluster"
+title: "Scale your Apache Cassandra® Cluster"
 linkTitle: "Scale Cassandra"
 weight: 4
-description: Steps to provision a cluster in Kubernetes
+description: Steps to provision a Cassandra cluster in Kubernetes
 ---

 ## Tools